Anthony Carter (baseball): Texas Rangers

-On December 16, 2014, Carter signed a minor league contract with the Chicago Cubs and was assigned to the Class AAA Iowa Cubs.
+On December 16, 2014, Carter signed a minor league contract with the Chicago Cubs and was assigned to the Triple–A Iowa Cubs.
 However, he was released by the club on June 12, 2015, without making an appearance for Iowa.

-On February 27, 2016, Carter signed a minor league deal with the Texas Rangers and was assigned to the Class AAA Round Rock Express.
-In 21 appearances, he registered a 6.10 ERA and struck out 17 batters in 20.2 innings.
-On December 16, 2016, Carter re-signed on a minors deal with the Rangers.
+On February 27, 2016, Carter signed a minor league deal with the Texas Rangers and was assigned to the Triple–A Round Rock Express.
+In 21 appearances, he registered a 6.10 ERA and struck out 17 batters in 20 2/3 innings.
+Carter elected free agency following the season on November 7.

+On December 16, 2016, Carter re-signed with the Rangers on a new minor league contract.
 However, he was later released by the organization prior to the start of the 2017 season.

 Lancaster Barnstormers

 On April 29, 2017, Carter signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball.
 Operating mainly as a closer, he posted career highs in saves (31) and ERA (3.12).
 He became a free agent following the season.